d2l-ai/d2l-en/chapter_introduction/index.md

-Before we explore other varieties, we would like to shed more light on some core components that will follow us around, no matter what kind of machine learning problem we take on:
+Before we explore other varieties, we would like to shed more light on some core components that will follow us around, no matter what kind of machine learning problem we tackle:

 1. The *data* that we can learn from.
 1. A *model* of how to transform the data.